stan-v/spdd/README.md

 ```
 where TRAIN_DIR must point to the bootstrap results from the Mode 2 execution.
 If not specificed, TRAIN_DIR is 'results'.

+Output is written to standard out, but it is advised to write it to file for later inspection.
+This can be done by appending ` > output.txt` or ` | tee output.txt` to any of the above commands.
+(This overwrites any existing file named output.txt)

 ## Input product file
 The file should look something like this: